 I soon found myself shopping at more "healthy" stores, like Whole Foods and Lazy Acres, which is much more expensive, but you end up eating foods which are actually healthy and nutritious, not just toxic fillers.
 Not that I needed to lose weight, but I started dropping the pounds rather quickly.
 In the first three months, I think I lost about fifteen pounds, and after the first year, I was down almost forty.
 Yes, I said forty.
 I was not overweight, to begin with, but now felt skinny.
 I have managed to gain about eight pounds back from my low point.

 My gut is clearly damaged, and this is one reason I lost weight.
-My gut microbiome is just not working correctly, and I therefore don't absorb nutrition as well as others might.
+My gut microbiome is just not working correctly, and I therefore don't absorb nutrients as well as others might.
 But I also stopped eating crap, including the large amounts of sugar in the Western diet.
+Really, sugar is in everything.
 Mind you that I did not have a sweet tooth, but I did enjoy the occasional frozen yogurt or pint of designer ice cream.
 That's all gone from my diet now.
 (I do make my own frozen, coconut yogurt deserts now.)

 Nine months after changing my diet, I quit my DMT, Tysabri, to start a washout in preparation for my HSCT.
 Many people suffer a rebound effect during a Tysabri washout, but I was absolutely fine, and I attribute this to my diet.
 It's possible that the Tysabri was unnecessary as I began this DMT only a few weeks before changing my diet.

-So, what do I eat safely?
+So, what do I safely eat?
 What did I find practical for me to buy, prepare and cook, which is appealing to my taste?
-Below I start with ingredients, and later I'll post the actual recipes.
-Of course, the ingredients are grass-fed, organic and hormone & antibiotic-free.
+Below are the ingredients.
+Of course, they are all grass-fed, organic, and soy, hormone & antibiotic-free.
+Stay away from sugar!